-- Improve access and standards of care for people with learning disabilities so that more people can live in the community, with the right support close to home and receive the best possible outcomes.
+- Improve access and standards of care for people with learning disabilities so that more people can live in the community, with the right support close to home and enjoy the best possible outcomes.

 At the roadshows staff, patients and members of the public can find out more about the region’s integrated care system and how NHS organisations are working together.